aws-samples/aws-serverless-cicd-workshop/workshop/content/javascript/buildpipe/cdkinit/_index.en.md

 weight = 21
 +++

-## Install the latest CDK
+## Install the CDK V1

-If you are using Cloud9, the CDK is already pre-installed but it will likely be a few versions old.
-Run the following commands from the Cloud9 terminal to remove your current version and install the latest one:
+If you are using Cloud9, the CDK is already pre-installed but it will likely be a the CDK V2.
+Where this workshop was published for AWS CDK V1.
+Run the following commands from the Cloud9 terminal to remove your current version we will initialize the pipeline with V1 in a bit:
 ```
-npm uninstall -g aws-cdk
+npm uninstall -g cdk
-npm install -g aws-cdk
 ```

-{{% notice tip %}}
-If the Cloud9 terminal returns an error, use the `--force` flag: `npm install -g aws-cdk --force`
-{{% /notice %}}

 ### Initialize project